The Logos: The Meletic Testament (Chapter 5 The Exile)

 111. In Pergamon, he visited the great library, where the scrolls were guarded like ancient treasures.
 He donated fragments of his own writings along his path, unsigned, so that they might survive without persecution.

-112. He met a prominent Roman official named Marcus Cavilius who admired his clarity, although feared his influence.
+112. He met a prominent Roman official named Marcus Cavilius who admired his clarity, although was suspicious of his influence.

 114. Asterion smiled and replied to the official—Then let danger be the price of the truth.

-116. He wrote—Let the philosopher be a wanderer, for only the rootless can see the forest whole.
+116. He once said—Let the philosopher be a wanderer, for only the rootless can see the forest whole.

-120. Heromenes, although the stars above Pergamon are unfamiliar to my eyes, they shine with the same quiet indifference as those that once watched over our nightly walks beneath the olive trees of the academy.
+120. Heromenes, although the stars above Pergamon are unfamiliar to my eyes, they shine with the same quietude as those that once watched over our nightly walks beneath the olive trees of the academy.

 122. The people here speak often of gods and emperors, their voices filled with reverence and fear, yet seldom do they speak of virtue without trembling, as though goodness itself were a dangerous thing to name aloud.